maoberlehner/markus-oberlehner-net/content/blog/replicating-the-twitter-tweet-box-with-vue.md

 +  // 1.
 Remove the element from the normal document flow,
 +  //    so the <textarea> lies above this element, and
 +  //    make the HTML area <div> as tall as the <textarea>.
 +  // 2.
+Make the text color transparent, so only the
++  //    background color of the <em> is visible.
++  // 3.
 Make word breaks behave exactly like in a textarea.
 +  &__htmlarea {
 +    position: absolute; // 1
 +    height: 100%; // 1
 +    background-color: #fff;
++    color: transparent; // 2
-+    white-space: pre-wrap; // 2
++    white-space: pre-wrap; // 3
-+    word-wrap: break-word; // 2
++    word-wrap: break-word; // 3
 +  }
 +
 +  // 1.
 Make the <textarea> a block level element to make
 +  //    its sizing behave like that of a <div>.
 +  // 2.
-By making the background color and the font color
+By making the background color transparent, the user
-+  //    transparent, the user sees the content of the HTML
-+  //    area <div> behind the <textarea>.
-Because by default
++  //    sees the content of the HTML area <div> behind the <textarea>.
-+  //    the caret color is the same as the font color, we
-+  //    explicitly set the `caret-color` property, otherwise
-+  //    the caret would be transparent too.
 +  &__textarea {
 +    display: block; // 1
 +    position: relative;
 +    border-color: $color-border;
      outline: 0;
 +    background-color: transparent; // 2
-+    color: transparent; // 2
-+    caret-color: #444; // 2
      resize: none;

      &:focus {